Global Optimality Guarantees For Policy Gradient Methods: Introduction

+Policy gradient methods aim to directly minimize the \textit{multi-period} total discounted cost by applying first-order optimization methods.
+By contrast, classical dynamic programming methods, like value and policy iteration, indirectly minimize the total cost by solving a sequence of simpler \textit{single period} problems.
+We uncover an \emph{indirect} analysis of policy gradient methods, deducing global convergence properties from conditions on the single period problems solved by policy iteration.

-Our work aims to construct a simple and more general understanding of the global convergence properties of policy gradient methods.
-As a consequence of our general framework, we can show that for several classic dynamic programming problems, policy gradient methods performed with respect to natural structured policy classes faces no suboptimal local minima.
-More precisely, despite its non-convexity, any stationary point\footnote{Any point with $\nabla f(x)=0$ is a stationary point of the function $f$} of the policy gradient cost function is a global optimum.
-The examples we treat include:
+As a consequence of our general framework, we show that for several classic control problems, policy gradient methods performed with respect to natural structured policy classes face no suboptimal local minima.
+More precisely, despite its non-convexity, any stationary point\footnote{For unconstrained problems, stationary points of a function $f$ satisfy $\nabla f(x)=0$.
+More generally, for constrained optimization over some set $\Xc$, any stationary point $x$ satisfies the first order necessary conditions for optimality, $\nabla f(x)^{\top} (x'-x) \geq 0 \,\, \forall x' \in \Xc$.} of the policy gradient cost function is a global optimum.
+The examples we treat include: \begin{itemize} \item Finite state and action MDPs with the class of all stochastic policies. \item Linear quadratic (LQ) control problems with the class of linear policies. \item An optimal stopping problem with the class of threshold policies. \item A finite horizon inventory control problems with the class of non-stationary base-stock policies. \end{itemize}